aksommerville/wishbone/README.md

 - [ ] Consequences for killing a foe: Prize, stats, flags.
 - [ ] Proper maps.
 - [ ] Splash effect. (eg vault or slingshot into the sea)
+- [ ] Lockpick: Unmistakable warning flash at say 5 seconds?
+It's easy to miss the countdown.
 - [ ] Dot faces for slingshot flight.
 Using the generic idle face now.
 - [ ] Lots can be prettied up, if there's time.